rsmp-nordic/sxl-tools/README.md

 * Requires: pip3 install pyyaml tabulate --user (or apt install python3-tabulate)
 * Prints extended fields if the "--extended" option is used.
-* Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "range" fields is also supported.
-The "range" field can be added using xlsx2yaml using the -e flag

 <a name="site"></a>
 Site information